appwrite/demos-for-functions/README.md

 ## Follow Us

 Join our growing community around the world!
 Follow us on [Twitter](https://twitter.com/appwrite_io), [Facebook Page](https://www.facebook.com/appwrite.io), [Facebook Group](https://www.facebook.com/groups/appwrite.developers/) or join our live [Discord server](https://discord.gg/GSeTUeA) for more help, ideas, and discussions.

-## Contributing

-All code contributions - including those of people having commit access - must go through a pull request and approved by a core developer before being merged.
-This is to ensure proper review of all the code.

-We truly ❤️ pull requests!
-If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

 ## License